 The teacher through differentiated activities, resources, feedback and support.

-In additional your child may receive some small group or individual support from a Learning Support Assistant ( LSAs), teacher or specialist.
+In addition, your child may receive some small group or individual support from a Teaching Assistant ( TA), teacher or specialist.

 Parents are kept informed through parents’ evenings and meetings when the need arises.
-Alternatively all our staff will be will to discuss your child at a suitable time after the school day.
+Alternatively all our staff will be able to discuss your child at a suitable time after the school day.